McCarthy's bid for speaker to continue, says Trump backs him

 Asked if he would drop out, McCarthy said, “It’s not going to happen.”

+Early Wednesday, Trump urged Republicans to vote for McCarthy: “CLOSE THE DEAL, TAKE THE VICTORY,” he wrote on his social media site.
+He added: “REPUBLICANS, DO NOT TURN A GREAT TRIUMPH INTO A GIANT & EMBARRASSING DEFEAT.”

-It was a tumultuous start to the new Congress and pointed to difficulties ahead with Republicans now in control of the House.
+The tumultuous start to the new Congress pointed to difficulties ahead with Republicans now in control of the House.

 Tensions flared among the new House majority as their campaign promises stalled out.
 Without a speaker, the House cannot fully form — swearing in its members, naming its committee chairmen, engaging in floor proceedings and launching investigations of the Biden administration.
 Lawmakers’ families had waited around, as what’s normally a festive day descended into chaos, with kids playing in the aisles or squirming in parents’ arms.